 When Ferdinand "Bongbong" Marcos Jr. addresses the nation for the first time as president on June 30, his words will set the tone for his six-year term and serve as a bookmark in history, for which he will be remembered, like the inaugural speeches of his predecessors.

-The third child of a former Philippine president to inherit the same office will have a "solemn and simple" inauguration, one that follows tradition, according to his team.
+The third child of a former Philippine president to inherit the same office will deliver his speech impromptu, without a teleprompter, according to his team.

 “Ang mahalaga ay kasama ko ang buong pamilya ko, kasama ko kayo na manonood, live man o online,” Marcos Jr. said in his vlog released a few days before his inauguration.

 Aside from the State of the Nation Address or SONA, the inaugural address is one of the most important and most awaited speeches of the president, as it gives the public an idea of what to expect from the president, University of the Philippines political science professor Ma.
 Ela Atienza told reportr.